realaisles/BerlinSalaryTrends/README.md

 - Raw data: the data will be published in cleaned and uncleaned version in this repo as mentioned in the survey itself
 - Analysis: a basic analysis will also be published in a form of an article at handpickedberlin.com

-The survey results are licensed under (Creative Commons Attribu_tion-NonCommercial-ShareAlike (CC BY-NC-SA))[http://www.google.com].
+The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For usage and more info, see chapter _License & Using Survey Data chapter.

 ### Who designed the survey?